MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 ## About The Vadim Group

-> _Precision.
-Passion.
-Perfection._
+> _Care, respect, and craftsmanship_

-The Vadim Group is built on a simple idea: repairs should be done correctly the first time.
+The Vadim Group provides home, marine, and RV repair services in the Orlando area, built on a simple idea: repairs should be done properly, without stress, mess, or inflated pricing.
+Vadim personally handles each project — from home repairs to boat and RV restoration — bringing years of hands-on experience and a calm, responsible approach to every job.

-Vadim personally handles every project — from home repairs to complex marine and RV restoration — ensuring clean results, responsible workmanship, and clear communication from start to finish.
+We listen first, explain everything clearly, and treat your place with the same respect we'd want for our own.
+No shortcuts, no pressure — just clean, precise work done the right way.

-### Our Promise
+### What We Stand For
-- We listen first to understand your needs and goals
+- Respect for your home, time, and budget
-- We work with precision — on time, on budget, and with respect for your property
+- Clear communication from start to finish
-- We deliver long-lasting results, not temporary fixes
+- Long-lasting results, not temporary fixes
-- We stand behind our work with clear warranties and ongoing support
+- A clean, careful approach to every repair

 Clients choose us because they value professionalism, trust, and a calm, solution-driven approach to every repair.